 On the other hand, Baratza Virtuoso+ M2 cone burr delivers the uniform grounds from coarsest to fine grounds.
 The major difference is that it provides the more fine grounds suited exactly to deliver the perfect quality espresso shots.

 Baratza Encore Vs. Virtuoso+: Which One Is Right For You?

 After the showdown between Baratza Encore and Virtuoso+, which one should you consider buying?

 Both Baratza Encore and Virtuoso+ are high-class grinders, specifically designed for home brewers to help in getting the perfect sized coffee grounds in just a matter of few seconds.

 Here is my take to help you make an easier decision:

-Pick Baratza Virtuoso+: If you want enjoy to all the type of coffee drinks without compromising for espresso as well.
+Pick Baratza Virtuoso+: If you want to enjoy all types of coffee drinks without compromising on espresso as well.

-Personally, I don't think, a 60-second timer is a big deal to consider, I won't mind switching the Encore's switch to the OFF position once I'm done grinding the beans.
+Personally, I think a 60-second timer isn’t a big deal to consider, I won’t mind switching the Encore’s switch to the OFF position once I’m done grinding the beans.

 So, in a nutshell both machines are great, picking up the Encore won’t foil you but if you’re willing to spend extra bucks for an upgrade with some extra features then Virtuoso+ will not disappoint you either.